bookfx/bookfx/README.md

 **en** | [ru]

-BookFx provides an extremely effective method for creating Excel books of any complexity.
+BookFx provides an extremely effective method for creating Excel workbooks of any complexity.

 ```c#
 Make.Book().ToBytes()
 ```

-And we already have the xlsx with one empty sheet!
+And we already have the xlsx with one empty spreadsheet!

 ![book-empty]